d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 ## Implementation from Scratch

-In the following, we will implement weight decay from scratch, simply by adding the squared $\ell_2$ penalty to the original target function.
+Now, let's try implementing weight decay from scratch.
+We just need to add the squared $\ell_2$ penalty to the original target function.

 ### (**Defining $\ell_2$ Norm Penalty**)